GluuFederation/docs-de-prod/docs/source/operation/upgrade.md

 ### Upgrade Container

-By running the `gluufederation/upgrade:3.1.5_01` container, the LDAP data will be adjusted to match convention in v3.1.5.
+By running the `gluufederation/upgrade:3.1.5_01` container, the LDAP data will be adjusted to match conventions in 3.1.5.

     docker run \
         --rm \